-Since 1992, Japan has been providing personnel and material support for international peace efforts, centered on the United Nations, based on the Act on Cooperation for United Nations Peacekeeping Operations (PKO) and Other Operations (the International Peace Cooperation Act).
+Since 1992, Japan has been providing personnel and material support for international peace efforts, centered on the United Nations, based on the Act on Cooperation for United Nations Peacekeeping Operations (PKO36) and Other Operations (the International Peace Cooperation Act).

 As of March 2025, Japan has conducted 29 international peace cooperation assignments and dispatched a cumulative total of approximately 12,700 personnel as part of its personnel cooperation efforts.
 Since the previous VNR in 2021, this represents an increase of one operation and approximately 200 additional personnel.
 In 2022, Japan conducted an international peace cooperation assignment to assist those affected by the crisis in Ukraine, airlifting humanitarian relief supplies (such as blankets) provided by the United Nations High Commissioner for Refugees (UNHCR) in Dubai, United Arab Emirates, to neighboring countries of Ukraine, namely the Republic of Poland and Romania, using Self-Defense Forces aircraft.
-As of March 2025, Japan has dispatched six Ground Self-Defense Force personnel to the headquarters of the United Nations Mission in the Republic of South Sudan (UNMISS) and four Ground Self-Defense Force personnel to the headquarters of the Multinational Force and Observers (MFO) in the Sinai Peninsula.
+As of March 2025, Japan has dispatched six Ground Self-Defense Force personnel to the headquarters of the United Nations Mission in the Republic of South Sudan (UNMISS) and four Ground Self-Defense Force personnel to the headquarters of the Sinai Peninsula.

-&lt;sup>36 PKO: Peacekeeping Operations
+36 PKO: Peacekeeping Operations